grantcolley/headway/README.md

 #### StateNotificationMediator

 #### Linked Components
-Fields can be linked so the value of a component can be determined dynamically at runtime based on the value of another.
-For example, the selected item of a drop down list can drive the items in another drop down list e.g. two dropdown lists, the first containing a list of models, the second containing a list of fields belonging to the model selected in the first which can only be poulated after the model has been selected in the first.
+Fields can be linked to each other so the value of one can be determined dynamically at runtime based on the value of another.
+For example, the selected item of one drop down list can drive the items displayed in another drop down list e.g. in a scenario where two dropdown lists, the first containing a list of models, and the second containing a list of fields belonging to the model selected in the first.
+The second can therefore only be poulated after the model has been selected in the first.

+This can be achived by linking two fields in a model by setting the LinkedSource KEY VALUE pair in the target fields **ConfigItem.ComponentArgs** e.g. `Name=LinkedSource;VALUE=[LINKED FIELD NAME]`.
+At runtime, when creating a fields dynamic args which are those args where the value is only known at runtime e.g. the value of another field, if the field has a LinkedSource KEY VALUE pair in its ComponentArgs, then it will set the

 ## Configuration